DWI

 Don't face these consequences alone.
 Contact the Law Office of Mac Morris for a free consultation to discuss your DWI situation and learn about your legal options.

-What is the Legal Process for a DWI in Plano?
+The Legal Process for a DWI in Plano

 In Plano, Texas, the legal process for a Driving While Intoxicated (DWI) charge involves several key steps:

-- Administrative License Revocation (ALR) Hearing: Following your arrest, you have 15 days to request an ALR hearing to contest the suspension of your driver's license.
-Failing to request this hearing results in automatic suspension.
+• Administrative License Revocation (ALR) Hearing: Following an arrest, you have 15 days to request an ALR hearing to contest your driver's license suspension.
+Missing this deadline can result in an automatic suspension.

-- Arraignment: This is your initial court appearance, where formal charges are presented, and you enter a plea of guilty, not guilty, or no contest.
+• Arraignment: At your first court appearance, officials present the charges, and you enter a plea of guilty, not guilty, or no contest.

-- Trial: If a plea agreement isn't reached, your case proceeds to trial.
-Both the prosecution and defense present evidence and arguments, and a judge or jury determines the verdict.
+• Trial: If you cannot reach a plea agreement, the case goes to trial, where the prosecution and defense present arguments, and a judge or jury decides the verdict.

-- Sentencing: Upon a guilty verdict, sentencing occurs.
-Penalties for a first-time DWI in Texas can include fines up to $2,000, jail time ranging from 72 hours to 180 days, and a driver's license suspension for up to one year.
+• Sentencing: If found guilty, the court imposes penalties.
+For a first DWI in Texas, sentencing may include fines of up to $2,000, jail time from 72 hours to 180 days, and a driver's license suspension lasting up to one year.

 Comprehensive DWI Defense in Collin County, Frisco, & McKinney

-When you seek our help, you will be turning to a Plano DWI lawyer who has handled all types of DWI cases.
-We are well-versed in DWI representation, and we have the track record and experience to prove it.
+When you seek our help, you will be turning to a Plano DWI lawyer who has managed all types of DWI cases.
+We know DWI representation, and our case history demonstrates real results.

-In addition to offering defense during ALR hearings, we provide comprehensive support throughout the entire legal process.
-From the initial arrest to the courtroom proceedings, our team is equipped to handle intricacies like evidence suppression, assessing the legality of the stop or arrest, and challenging BAC test results.
-We aim to build a strategic defense tailored to your unique situation and needs, ensuring every possible angle is explored to safeguard your rights.
+In addition to defending you during ALR hearings, we provide thorough support through every step of the legal process.
+From arrest to the courtroom, our team handles technical issues such as evidence review, examining the legality of your stop or arrest, and challenging breath or blood test results.
+We work to create a defense that fits your specific circumstances, examining every possible angle to safeguard your rights.

-Choosing the right defense team can make a significant difference in the outcome of your case.
-We prioritize client communication and transparency, ensuring you understand each step of the process.
-Our commitment to thorough investigation and strategic negotiation aims to achieve the most favorable results possible.
+Choosing the right defense team can make a significant difference in your case result.
+We value clear communication and make sure you always know what comes next.
+Our commitment to thorough investigation and strong negotiation techniques helps achieve the best possible outcome for our clients.

 Arrested for DWI?
 Protect Your License & Future Now!
 A skilled Plano DWI lawyer can fight for reduced charges or a dismissal.
 Call (972) 846-8214 today or contact us online for a FREE consultation!